 Sports betting expansion

-In addition to their Nevada casinos, Caesars Entertainment is currently taking sports bets at Harrah’s and Bally’s in New Jersey and Harrah’s Gulf Coast, Horseshoe Tunica, and soon Tunica Roadhouse in Mississippi.
+In addition to their Nevada casinos, Caesars Entertainment is currently taking sports bets at Harrah’s and Bally’s casino in New Jersey and Harrah’s Gulf Coast, Horseshoe Tunica, and soon Tunica Roadhouse in Mississippi.

 During their earnings call, Caesars Entertainment confirmed that they have received a license in Pennsylvania to take sports bets.
 They anticipate starting to take sports wagers in Pennsylvania in less than 90 days.